the-emoji-guy/twemoji-colr-for-Win10/README.md

 <br><br/><hr/><br/>

-# Running the code in Windows 10
+# How to run this code in Windows 10

 ## Setup the environment